random-logic/TechTrackDesign/CASE_ANALYSIS.md

-# Task 1
+# Task 1 - Model Assessment

-To achieve these results, we first applied NMS with confidence threshold 0.5 and IOU threshold 0.4.
+To assess the 2 given models, we first applied NMS with confidence threshold 0.5 and IOU threshold 0.4.
 When matching ground truths to detections, we used an IOU threshold of 0.5.

 | Model | Precision  | Recall     | mAP        |
 |-------|------------|------------|------------|